bipsec/bipsec/README.md

 <img alt="Coder GIF" src="https://github.com/bipsec/bipsec/blob/main/biplab_banner.png" style="max-width: 100%;" data-target="animated-image.originalImage">
 <h1>Hi there, I'm Biplab Kumar Sarkar 👋</h1>
-<h3 align="left">Software Engineer@ Byte Trek Ltd.</h3>
+<h3 align="left">System Engineer@ Ariake Co.
+Ltd.</h3>
-I'm a passionate Web Developer from Bangladesh with less than one year of experience in building web applications using Python, ReactJS, HTML, CSS, MySQL, PostgreSQL, etc. One of my favorite pastimes is tackling complex problems on online judge platforms.
+I am working as a Sytem Engineer at Ariake Co.
+Ltd., Kumamoto, Japan.
+I worked as a Software Engineer in Bangladesh  for more than one year of experience in building web applications using Python, ReactJS, HTML, CSS, MySQL, PostgreSQL, etc. One of my favorite pastimes is tackling complex problems on online judge platforms.
 I find joy in analyzing problem statements, designing efficient algorithms, and crafting elegant code solutions.
 Whether it's competitive programming or simply honing my skills, I enjoy the thrill of putting my logical thinking to the test.
 In addition to problem-solving, I have a deep fascination with data exploration.
 Exploring datasets, performing analysis, and visualizing information is all part of my toolkit as a data enthusiast.

 ## 👨🏽‍💻 What I'm working on
-Currently, I am working on a Project (a US Based medical emergency service and review analysis) as a Software Engineer at Byte Trek Limited as well as in the backend service of the company in other projects.
+Currently, I am building GIS software tools, plugins and other tools related to QGIS.
+After analyzing different types of data I have made project to analyze them and process them using different techniaccal tools.
 I am responsible for the automation service as well.
 ## 🧠 What I'm currently learning
-I'm currently learning Data Engineering to improve my skills and stay up-to-date with the latest technologies.
-I believe that continuous learning is the key to becoming a successful and competent Software Engineer.
+I'm currently learning Machine Learningto improve my skills and stay up-to-date with the latest technologies.
+I believe that continuous learning is the key to becoming a successful person in this modern era.

 ## 💬 Ask me about
 - <b>Topics:</b> Problem Solving, Python Programming, Object Oriented Programming, Project Architechure.